workspacemrqz/crmportilho/replit.md

 ## Recent Changes

+### November 6, 2025 - Password-Protected Clear All Feature
+Implemented password protection for the "Limpar Tudo" (Clear All) function in the leads page to prevent accidental data loss.

+**Solution Implemented:**
+- Added password field in the clear all confirmation dialog
+- Created POST endpoint `/api/leads/clear-all` that validates password against `SENHAPRINCIPAL` environment variable
+- Removed orange outline from confirmation button for cleaner UI
+- Only allows deletion if correct password is provided
+- Shows clear error messages for incorrect passwords
+- Maintains legacy DELETE endpoint for backward compatibility

+**Security:**
+- Requires `SENHAPRINCIPAL` environment variable to be configured
+- Validates password server-side before allowing any data deletion
+- Protects against accidental deletion of all leads and conversation history

 ### November 6, 2025 - Optimistic UI Updates for Messages
 Implemented optimistic updates for message sending, providing instant feedback when users send messages or files without waiting for server response.